inmanta/inmanta-core/docs/source/quickstart.rst

 than a directory with an .impera file, which contains parameters such as the location to search for modules and where to find the server.

-Here we will create a directory ``quickstart`` with a basic configuration file.
+Here we will create an Impera project ``quickstart`` with a basic configuration file.

 .. code-block:: sh